UPDATED JANUARY 8, 2020

 We believe that the idea of any local business engaging with and supporting the local community is ethically the right thing to do.
 It’s also a great way to raise visibility and build website authority.

-Other ideas for local backlinks include:
+Additional ideas for local backlinks include:

 - guest articles for the local newspaper – write about local events and things to do, such as a festival, fair or blood drive.
+Or profile a good citizen in the community.

 - sponsoring a Little League team – we all know how much stuff families with kids collect.
 Gain some visibility for the self storage facility with a sponsorship, and be sure to agree on a link back from the Little League team website.